alina-vorontsova/alina-vorontsova/README.md

 ## Hi there!
-My name is Alina and I'm a Junior Python Developer.
+My name is Alina and I'm a Python Developer.

 ### Work experience: